 This program in the Department of Exercise Science provides students with an understanding of how physical activity affects physiological systems.
 Students choose a program focus on either a research project or internship experience to prepare you for future career goals.
 This program provides the theoretical background and practical experience needed for students pursuing national certifications offered by the American College of Sports Medicine and the National Strength and Conditioning Association.
-This program fulfills the academic requirements for professional certification, for applicants who already have New York State initial teacher certification in Physical Education (all grades).

 Why Choose Syracuse?